 An audit report covers the objectives of the work performed, the scope and methodology used, and detailed descriptions of our results.
 Directors and Elected Officials provide a formal response to each recommendation made, and these responses are included in the reports.
 All audit reports are provided to the County Council, County Executive, County Administrator, and the department or office head.

 The St. Charles County Auditor's risk assessment and Audit Plan defines the office's plan for the next four years.
 A risk assessment outlines the level of risk and the need for audit emphasis associated with a particular department or office and determines how frequently the area will be reviewed.
-The St. Charles County Auditor's risk assessment and Audit Plan is updated annually.
+The St. Charles County Auditor's risk assessment and Audit Plan is updated annually and is available upon request.